mglantz/linux-security-baseline-eda/README.md

 Til then, you'll find auditd config in the audit folder, the rsyslog config in the rsyslog folder, and the vector config in the vector folder.

+Example rulebook available in the rulebooks folder, and demo playbook in the base directory, called sec-baseline.yml.

 Kafka setup is just based on the Kafka quickstart, available here: https://kafka.apache.org/quickstart

 ## Author